moves-rwth/nitwit-validator/bench/svcomp/artifact_Readme.txt.md

      ```
      python3 exec_single.py -w ../../data/sv-witnesses -sv ../../data/sv-benchmarks -e ../cmake-build-release/nitwit32 -to 2 -f <hash>.json
      ```
-     With flag `-e <exec>` you choose the executable (depending whether you want to use the debug/release version and 32/64-bit architecture).
+     With the flag `-e <exec>` you choose the executable (depending whether you want to use the debug/release version and 32/64-bit architecture).
 Option `-to <secs>` again sets the runtime limit and `-f <witness-hash>` sets the witness to find and execute.
 16. To display graphs, output tables and statistical data, run the following from the `bench` directory: